Smileybob72801/InventoryControl/README.md

 # Inventory Management System (DevExpress WinForms)

-This project is a Windows Forms application designed to manage inventory data using the **Northwind** database.
-It leverages **DevExpress** controls and MVVM architecture for a modern and professional user interface.
+This project is a Windows Forms application designed to manage inventory data.
+It leverages **DevExpress** controls for a modern and professional user interface.

 ---